 We look forward to seeing you soon!

-You may want to use both text and email reminders.
+You may want to use both text and email reminders in order to get through effectively to as many of your clients as possible.
 Text reminders have a higher open rate (people read 98% of their text messages).
 However, emails allow you to include significantly more information.
 Your clients may prefer one form of communication over another.
-You may also consider sending both email and SMS messages to your clients.
-If you send both, you should keep the text message short (your business name, date and time of the appointment, and the method for canceling), while your email can include additional instructions for your clients.
+You may also consider sending both email and SMS messages.
+If you do send both, you should keep the text message short (your business name, date and time of the appointment, and the method for canceling), while your email can include additional instructions for your clients.

 Be concise.
 You want to make sure to state critical information up front.
 This includes: